- About Us

 If you place an object between the mirrors, notice the repetitious pattern in the orientation and spacing of the images.
 Objects with contrasting colors on the front and back (such as red and white) show this well.
 Successive images alternate from front view to back view.
 If the original object is closer to one mirror than the other, the distance between successive images will alternate from close together to far apart—making the images seem to be grouped in pairs, with a front side always facing a front side, or a back side always facing a back side.

-This ray diagram shows the rays that come from the front of an object and those that come from the back.
-After the first reflection, you see one image in each mirror where the dashed lines come together (1).
-After the second reflection, you see a second image in each mirror (2), then a third (3), and so on.
+Light rays are reflecting from both the front of the object and from the back of the object.
+After the first reflection, you see one image in each mirror: a front-side image in one mirror and a back-side image in the other.
+After the second reflection, you see a second image in each mirror, then a third, and so on.

-As you look at the images formed in one of the mirrors on the diagram, notice that there is an alternation of front and back views, that the images appear to be grouped in pairs, and that a front side is always facing a front side and a back side is always facing a back side.
-This corresponds to what you actually observe in the mirrors.
+As you look at the images formed in one of the mirrors, notice that there is an alternation of front and back views, that the images appear to be grouped in pairs, and that a front side is always facing a front side and a back side is always facing a back side.